IBUNHABIBU/catalogue_of_recipes/README.md

 ## Acknowledgments
 Credits go to  <!--Mr Christian Ceamatu who helped me when I'm stuck. -->
 all my standup team for their help.

+- The [The MealDb API](https://www.themealdb.com/api.php) api for using their api for free

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->